Book an Appointment at Beaumont Balance Psychological Services Inc. - Beaumont Location

 Hello!
 My name is Lara and I am in my final year of my Counselling Psychology program through Yor...
 Read More

-My goal as a counsellor is to provide a supportive and gently challenging space where clients feel safe to explore, heal, and connect more deeply with themselves and others.
-I believe that healing begins within a strong, trusting therapeutic relationship and that everyone has the capacity to thrive with the right support.
+My goal as a counsellor is to provide a supportive and gently challenging space where clients feel safe to explore, heal, and grow.
+I believe meaningful change happens within a strong therapeutic relationship grounded in trust, authenticity, and curiosity.

-I work with adolescents (14+), adults, and members of the LGBTQ+ community, supporting clients th...
+Hello, I’m Kyla!
+I work with adolescents (13+), adults, and members of the LGBTQ+ community, supp...
 Read More

 Hi!
 I’m Jessica and I’m so glad you’ve made it here.